Lockdowns and Collateral Damage

 Humans have many needs, including a need for community and

-for normal interactions with one another. seriously considered suicide this past June Extending the lockdown over an indefinite period of time will multiply these harms.
+for normal social interactions with one another.
+Mental health has deteriorated due to lockdowns and the fear caused by public health messaging.
+For example, in Massachusetts, emergency departments have seen about four times more children and teens in psychiatric crisis than usual.
+One in four young adults in the US seriously considered suicide this past June.
+Extending the lockdown over an indefinite period of time will multiply these harms.

 What are the harms from closing schools to in-person instruction?